Toward a Physical Theory of Intelligence

 \subsubsection{Precision-Dissipation Tradeoff and the TUR Analogy}

-The minimum-dissipation principle derived above has a natural analogue in the stochastic setting.
-When noise is present, physical performance must be evaluated not only in terms of mean useful work but also with respect to fluctuations around that mean.
-The thermodynamic uncertainty relation (TUR) \cite{barato2015thermodynamic,gingrich2016dissipation} captures this tradeoff: it states that the precision of any sustained current is fundamentally limited by total entropy production in the relevant conserved-quantity channel.
+This minimum-dissipation principle has a natural analogue in the stochastic setting.
+When noise is present, physical performance must be evaluated with respect to fluctuations.
+The Thermodynamic Uncertainty Relation (TUR) \cite{barato2015thermodynamic,gingrich2016dissipation} captures this tradeoff, stating that the precision of any sustained current is fundamentally limited by total entropy production.

 For a cumulative current $J_T$ measured over a finite horizon $T$, the finite-time TUR takes the form